-Keep in mind that different types of mountain bikes are going to require a different shifter than leisure riding and certain types of bikes may work best with a specific kind of shifter.
+Keep in mind that different types of mountain bikes will require a different shifter than leisure riding, and certain types of bikes may work best with a specific kind of shifter.
 The first thing to consider when looking for a shifter is what kind is best for you.

 Here’s our list of the top MTB Shifters on the market: